 Pick a Flatiron, any Flatiron…

 While there are technically five Flatirons, the first three are what primarily draw most people’s attention.
 East Face (5.4), on the Third Flatiron in the North Section, is the inspiration for Rossiter’s quote.
-It’s an 8 pitch fantastic introduction to climbing — some of the sections are really scrambles, but its payout rappel and facile ascent have gotten many a new climber hooked.
-Some brave souls have even “climbed” it with roller skates and other with swimming flippers.
-No joke.
+It’s an 8 pitch fantastic introduction to climbing — some of the sections are really scrambles, but its payout rappel and facile ascent have hooked many new climbers.
 For a day of climbing away from the crowds, check out the Central Rock Climbing Area, where Angel’s Way (5.2) and Milk Bone (5.31a) are two bookends to the diversity of routes in the area.
-In the South Rock Climbing area, there’s great beginner trad leaders, challenging trad routes, and compelling sport routes too — all of which never seem to get too crowded.
+In the South Rock Climbing area, there are great beginner trad leaders, challenging trad routes, and compelling sport routes too — all of which never seem to get too crowded.
 Consider North Face (5.6) or West Overhang (5.11c).
 Whichever Flatiron you choose, hire a guide to get the most out of your day on the rocks!

 Most popular packages and classes in the Flatirons

 This is the perfect program for beginner and intermediate climbers looking to experience the Flatirons’ fantastic sandstone while taking in stunning views.
 This climb is about 1,000’ and takes around 4-5 hours, but plan on spending a whole day due to hiking to the base of the climb and orientation, all in the company of certified AMGA guides.
 Other Flatiron courses are available too!